kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 Ephemeral ports:
 - when a client initiates communications with a server, it's to a well-known port number (e.g., tcp/443) on that server
 - the response is from that well-known port ot an

+NACL is more on the level 4.
+Security groups are more on the level 5.

+NACL is usually used when you need to explicitly deny traffic.
+It's easier and better to use security groups

+**How to design a network tips:**
+1. Understand how many AZs you'll use.
+More AZs, more Resilient
+1. Usually each region has 3 AZs and 3 AZs is a good starting point with an option to moving to 4th
+1.